Address

 ---|---|---|

 Last, your homestead exemption caps the annual increase on taxable value that an appraisal district can make on your home at 10% per year.
-So in short, the taxable value of your home can be no more than the preceding year’s appraised value + 10% even if the market value goes up.
+So in short, the taxable value of your home can be no more than the preceding year’s appraised value + 10% even if the market value of your home exceeds that cap.
 It’s important to recognize the difference between market value and taxable value.
 Even though your taxable value is capped at 10% each year, the increase is based on the market value for the previous year, NOT the previous year’s taxable value.
 This is why it’s important to fight your assessment each year.

 Now one more thing: if you get letters in the mail telling you that they’ll file your homestead exemption for a fee, trash it.
 Filing your homestead application is free.
 And those letters, despite looking a lot like official documents, are from companies trying to make a buck off the backs of unsuspecting new homeowners.
 Typically, these letters will show up in your mailbox soon after you purchase your property.